 That brings us to my conversation about life insurance, that Index Universal Life has some of these components.
 The cash growth can be linked to 140% of the S&P 500 with one product.
 There are several products out there.
 Not all of them credit 140%.
 Some are only at 100.
 They’re guaranteed not to go down if the market declines.

 I’ll talk more about that in a moment.

-It has tax free growth and tax free distributions and tax free distributions are primarily predicated on this idea that you have a dynamic loan provision and you’re going to be taking money back to yourself characterized as a loan and as you know a loan is not considered income in the eyes of the tax person.
+It has tax free growth and tax free distributions, and tax free distributions are primarily predicated on this idea that you have a dynamic loan provision and you’re going to be taking money back to yourself characterized as a loan.
+As you know, a loan is not considered income in the eyes of the tax person.

 Index Universal Life Dynamic Loan Provision: So, this is how this works.
-Traditional life insurance charges interest and then they credit you that same interest and that in the industry is referred to as no net cost or zero wash loan.
+Traditional life insurance charges interest and then they credit you that same interest.
+That in the industry is referred to as no net cost or zero wash loan.
 So, in other words, you take up money and you’re charge interest.
 They now credit you that same amount of interest zero wash.